 Research from EDUCAUSE shows that getting timely feedback is one of the key factors that keeps students engaged in digital learning.
 When responses take too long, it creates cognitive friction.
 And when that friction builds up, more students tend to drop out.
 So, the real issue isn’t about the quality of the content.
 It’s all about how quickly we respond.

+Before the rise of AI, online educators had to rely on: Email support, discussion forums, or live Q&A sessions.
 All of these methods work, but they don’t scale infinitely.

 You simply can’t manage to answer 5,000 student questions every week without burning out.
 This is where artificial intelligence steps in as a real solution not just a trendy gimmick.